j900155/note/README.md

 # note
-note some code in here
+ record some code in here
+ record some thing